 Lifespan: Up to 70 years

 Now on to the Facts!

 1.)
-The African Forest Elephant mainly uses its large tusks for digging up roots in the ground and to strip the bark off trees.
+The African forest elephant mainly uses its large tusks for digging up roots and to strip the bark off trees.

 3.)
 Until recently, the bush elephant and the forest elephant were classified as being the same species.